Glasgow Disability Alliance

 Our programmes support disabled people and those with long term conditions across Glasgow – you do not need to be a member to take part.

 Over the last 4 years, GDA has transformed our delivery model to respond to the urgent and pressing needs of disabled people.
-Programmes are now all available online, by phone and in person.
+We have pioneered a truly participative model whereby people can join our programmes and activities in person or online.

 Campaign Fortnight:Tuesday 22nd October –Monday 4th November 2024 Disability Equality Scotland, Glasgow Disability Alliance, Inclusion Scotland and Disabled People-Led Organisations across Scotland are joining together…